Ladida4842/bad-apple-sfc/README.md

 # bad-apple-sfc
 Bad Apple video for the Super Famicom

-(2bpp, 256x192px @15fps video, 32khz mono audio)
+(2bpp, 256x192px @20fps video, 32khz mono audio)

-put asar in same directory, then run batch file
+requires asar 1.80 or higher to assemble. put asar in the same directory, then run the batch file

 https://github.com/RPGHacker/asar

 TODO:

-30fps (or at least 20fps)
+30fps